Omni Women In Business

 “This is a new concept.
 There’s nothing around here that’s similar to what we’re doing,” said Lotz, who, during her years at Catalina, frequently collaborated with Gerstl, often bringing their classes together.

-They’re optimistic, too, that the local home-school community is going to love Omni Learning Center, in part because the classes they’re offering will teach a whole bunch of history that doesn’t show up in those traditional textbooks.
+They’re optimistic, too, that the local home-school community has shown year after year how much they love Omni Learning Center, in part because the classes they’re offering will teach a whole bunch of history that doesn’t show up in traditional textbooks.

 “Christopher Columbus, to me, was never a real person when I was learning about him in school.
 He was just a historical figure,” Gerstl said.
 “We want to show these historical figures as real people.”